mjedmonds/mjedmonds.github.io/CS80/notes_md/ch15_xml.md

 - Remember the above!
 - Stands for \"Extensible Markup Language\"
-  - XML is a *meta-language* meaning it is not a lanugage itself, but rather a language for building languages
+  - XML is a *meta-language* meaning it is not a language itself, but rather a language for building languages

 ## XML describes data